sap-tutorials/sap-build-apps/tutorials/appgyver-create-application/appgyver-create-application.md

   - How to add and edit visual elements in the SAP Build Apps Composer tool

 ## Intro
+>**IMPORTANT:** Make sure to follow the above prerequisites for installing SAP Build Apps -- the booster will install SAP Build Apps and the Cloud Identity Service, as well as assign you the needed roles.

 In this mission you will learn how to create a no-code application using the SAP Build Apps Composer tool.
 The application you create will enable you to scan a barcode on a smartphone and retrieve information from a public API.
 To do this, you will need to download the Preview app (available through [iTunes](https://apps.apple.com/us/app/sap-appgyver-preview/id1585856868) and [Google Play store](https://play.google.com/store/apps/details?id=com.sap.appgyver.preview.release)).

 The application you'll create across the tutorials will read barcodes from food packaging and display information about the product using the Open Food Facts API: